 Combining these facts shows that the transition towards sustainable mobility requires a comprehensive infrastructure architecture that effectively handles complex technological, economic, and environmental concerns.

-Thesis novelty

-This section aims to summarize the fundamental points of this work and the innovations compared to similar works.
-The first peculiarity is to approach the problem using graph theory.
-Each charging station is considered a point (of which latitude and longitude are known) and is connected to every other point below a search distance.
+Within this framework, this research aims to use the graph theory as effective approach for optimizing the location of charging stations.Each charging station is considered a point (of which latitude and longitude are known) and is connected to every other point below a search distance.
 This distance is calculated as road distance (including one-way streets and dead ends) and represents a good approximation.
 Each edge of the graph is weighted with the distance between the two points that the branch connects.
 By doing so, a national graph is obtained from which it is possible to calculate parameters useful for optimization.
-Using these parameters ensures that positioning the charging stations not only follows the logic of demand-population (which creates large urban agglomerations as in the case of Berlin), but also improves the network by including peripheral areas and connecting points that, before, were divided.
-This way, clusters are not created in Munich and Berlin, but points are also inserted so that Munich and Berlin can be reached by car at a finite number of stations/stops.
+Using these parameters is innovative when looking at similar researches and ensures that positioning the charging stations not only follows the logic of demand-population but also improves the network by including peripheral areas and connecting points that, before, were divided.

-A genetic algorithm was used to optimize the network as it is the most flexible to consider multiple parameters.
-Another novelty in the work is that predictive methods have been used within the algorithm to identify the optimal position for the initial population.
+A genetic algorithm is used to optimize the network as it is the most flexible to consider multiple parameters.
+Another novelty in the work is that predictive methods are used within the algorithm to identify the optimal position for the initial population.
 This is done to obtain a more plausible provision and, indirectly, mimic the different economic and political situations of the various Lands on this issue.
 To accentuate the objective of extending the network to the suburbs, in addition to the parameters of the graph, the relationship between the area covered by the network and the territorial extension of Germany is also used.

-Thesis structure

 The structure of this thesis is delineated into six chapters, encapsulating the theoretical underpinnings, a comprehensive description of the model alongside its governing principles, and the ensuing results derived from the algorithm.

 Chapter 2 embarks on a literature review concerning the primary determinants of electric vehicle market penetration.
 It proceeds with three brief paragraphs elucidating the criteria for selecting a location for a new charging station, crucial parameters influencing this selection, and an overview of methodologies employed in extant literature to optimize these parameters.